Last updated: 28 Nov 2014

 Indonesia has three time zones:

-- Western Indonesia Standard Time (WIB): covers the islands of Sumatra, Java, Madura, Western and Central Kalimantan.
-They are three hours behind Australian Eastern Standard Time (AEST).
+- Western Indonesia Standard Time is three hours behind AEST and covers the islands of Sumatra, Java, Madura, Western and Central Kalimantan.

-- Central Indonesia Standard Time: covers Bali, East and South Kalimantan, Sulawesi, Lombok, Sumbawa, Flores and Timor.
-They are two hours behind AEST.
+- Central Indonesia Standard Time is two hours behind AEST and covers Bali, East and South Kalimantan, Sulawesi, Lombok, Sumbawa, Flores and Timor.

-- East Indonesian Standard Time: covers Maluku and Irian Jaya (New Guinea).
-They are one hour behind AEST.
+- East Indonesian Standard Time is one hour behind AEST and covers Maluku and Irian Jaya (New Guinea).

 To find out the current time in Jakarta, view the World Clock.